alex88ridolfi/PSRBENCH/README.md

 ## References
-If you effectively used PULSAR_MINER for your work, I would appreciate if you could cite the [PSRBENCH GitHub repository](https://github.com/alex88ridolfi/psrbench).
+If you effectively used PSRBENCH for your work, I would appreciate if you could cite the [PSRBENCH GitHub repository](https://github.com/alex88ridolfi/psrbench).

 Thanks!